ARU-Bioinf-IBDS/prac-B/README.md

 ## Getting Started Instructions using Azure Notebooks

+It is pretty easy to install the software needed to run Jupyter on your computer (see below) but in these practicals we will be using Microsoft Azure Notebooks.

 [Azure Notebooks](https://notebooks.azure.com/)
 is a free service that allows anyone to develop and run code in their browser using Jupyter without installing any software on their computer.
 Azure Notebooks is provided by Microsoft and requires a Microsoft Account to use (Anglia Ruskin students should use their ARU account).
+A great feature of Azure Notebooks is that it is easy to share your notebooks with online links (provided the library settings are "public").
+We will use this feature in the "seminars".

 [![Azure Notebooks](https://notebooks.azure.com/launch.png)
 ](https://notebooks.azure.com/import/gh/ARU-Bioinformatics/ibdsA-intro/)